Disney, Sony strike deal to keep Spider-Man in Marvel universe

-(Reuters) - Marvel Studios will continue to produce the Spider-Man Homecoming series, Sony Pictures Entertainment (6758.T) and Walt Disney Studios (DIS.N) said on Friday, heading off fans’ fears that the popular superhero would disappear from the Marvel cinematic universe.
+Sept 27 (Reuters) - Marvel Studios will continue to produce the Spider-Man Homecoming series, Sony Pictures Entertainment and Walt Disney Studios said on Friday, heading off fans’ fears that the popular superhero would disappear from the Marvel cinematic universe.

 The third film in Spider-Man’s current incarnation, starring Tom Holland, will now be released on July 16, 2021, the studios said.